Automattic/jetpack/docs/development-environment.md

 ## Development build

-The development build will create a build without minifying or deduping code.
+The development build will create a build without minifying or de-duping code.
 It will also install dependencies for you, so you don't need to `yarn` before it.

 ```
 $ yarn build